claudiajs/claudia-bot-builder/API.md

 * `type`: `string` the type of the end-point receiving the message.
 It can be `facebook`, `slack-slash-command`, `skype` or `telegram`
 * `originalRequest`: `object` the complete original message, in a bot-specific format, useful if you want to do more than just reply to text messages.
 * `sender`: `string` the identifier of the sender
+* `postback`: `boolean` true if the message is the result of a post-back (for example clicking on a button created by a previous message in Facebook).
+It will be `undefined` (falsy) for completely new messages.

 ## Reply formats